MiNI-UAV/UAV_visualization/README.md

 Run `gradle run` in the root directory.

-Make sure the [UAV-Server](https://github.com/MiNI-UAV/UAV_server) is running and server addres `serverSettings.serverAddress` is set correctly in `config.yaml`.
+Make sure the [UAV-Server](https://github.com/MiNI-UAV/UAV_server) is running and server address `serverSettings.serverAddress` is set correctly in `config.yaml`.

 ## Video demo